Abhishek-Iyer1/lane-detection/README.md

 ## Traditional Approach Pipeline
 * Convert the image to grayscale
-* Using thresholding to see as a baseline to see what percentage of the lanes can we already detect
+* Using thresholding to see as a baseline to see what percentage of the lanes we can already detect
 * Cropping the image and creating an area of interest mask to focus our attention, since mounted cameras can be assumed to have approximately the same position.
 * Using the Canny edge detection technique and tuning its parameters to get the best output within our area of interest
 * Using Hough transform to detect line segments.

+Images of Input, Grayscale, after Canny, after masking, and after hough transform to be added.

 ## Deep Learning Pipeline
 * Create and train a simple CNN model for performing real-time segmentation of lanes